lsst-dm/dmtn-090/index.rst

 Two important basic fields are the access_url, and the access_format.
 This tells the client what URL it can go to to retrieve the image, and what format (JPG, FITS) the image at that URL is encoded in.
-The format is a standard MIME-type.
+The format column is a string containing a standard MIME-type.

 Along with image metadata, ObsTAP also supports serving and querying provenance data, although it is not required.